NB-Kamoni/school_admin_cli/README.md

 3. **Show student data**

 Choose the "Students" option from the main menu.
-Select 's' to show student the student record.
+Select 's' to show student from the student record.

 4. **Get CSV data**